yusufyilmaz00/Dijkstra-algorithm/README.md

  - **getEdgeAndCost()**
     - use number instead of names for nodes
     - After entering of all nodes enter '0' to finish the loop
-    - Enter the connected node couples at once.
+    - Enter connected node pairs only once..
 This means input= {A, B, cost} and input= {B, A, cost} is same thing.
     - ![node_numbers](https://i.hizliresim.com/bjo1374.png)
 - **findPath()**
     - initialize integer matrix called **_valueParent[][3]_**